Flag Rules

 Game Play

-• A turnover on downs will occur if the offense is short of midfield or the end zone after four downs, which results in an immediate possession change with the ball spotted at the 35-yard line.
+• A turnover on downs will occur if the offense is short of the first down or the end zone after four downs, which results in an immediate possession change at that spot.

 • The offensive team must have a minimum of one player (center) or a maximum of four players on the line of scrimmage.